raul23/equifax-data-breach/technical_questions.rst

     is a Web Shell hosted on Web servers to provide access back into an enterprise network that does not rely on an infected system calling back to a remote command and control server.
 It has been used by several threat groups.
-[M2]_
+[M]_

 - `SUPERNOVA`_:

     is an in-memory web shell written in .NET C#.
 It was discovered in November 2020 during the investigation of APT29's SolarWinds cyber operation but determined to be unrelated.
-[M3]_
+[M2]_

 References
 ==========